Why Your WordPress Site Needs a Staging Environment

 ini_set('smtp_port', '1025');

-Before running any tests: Back up your production database and verify that your backup is restorable.
+Before any testing session: Back up your production database and verify the backup is restorable.
 This takes a few minutes and protects you if staging accidentally connects to production services during testing.

-- Review what changed: Note exactly which plugins, themes, or files were updated during staging testing.
+- Document every change: Note which plugins, themes, or files were modified during staging testing.
+Keep a written record rather than relying on memory.

-- Have a rollback plan: Know how to restore the previous state if something goes wrong.
+- Know your rollback path: Before deploying, understand how to restore the previous state if something goes wrong.
+Test your rollback process separately if possible.

-If you are evaluating whether to handle staging and maintenance yourself or delegate it, it is worth reviewing the real cost of maintaining a WordPress website to get a clearer picture of what is involved.
+If you are deciding whether to handle staging and maintenance yourself or delegate it to someone else, reviewing the actual costs involved in maintaining a WordPress website gives you a clearer picture of what is involved and where your time is better spent.